My YOUR Cancer Journey

 How Did You Take Your First Steps into the Community?

 Advocacy for me started as needing support from other survivors and then as we regained our composure and were able to handle things, we wanted to reach out and support others.
 We also wanted to help bring awareness to the stigmas that lung cancer can have and how that has hindered research.
 Learning more about my diagnosis by talking to others who were dealing with similar situations helped me feel empowered and connected.
-That’s why it’s so important for newly diagnosed patients to reach out connect with and connect to others.
+That’s why it’s so important for newly diagnosed people to reach out and connect with others.
 After all, the more one talks about their diagnosis, the less power it holds over you.
 For me, giving back and helping others realize this truth has been the most empowering of all.

 Does Community Impact Treatment As Well?